carpentries/instructor-training/episodes/18-motivation.md

 [This website][reduce-stereotype-threat] has more suggestions and links to further reading.

+> ## Never Learn Alone
+>
+> One way to support at-risk learners of all kinds is to have people sign up for workshops in small teams
+> rather than as individuals.
+> If an entire lab group comes,
+> or if attendees are drawn from the same (or closely-related) disciplines,
+> everyone in the room will know in advance
+> that they will be with at least a few people they trust,
+> which increases the chances of them actually coming.
+> It also helps after the workshop:
+> if people come with their labmates,
+> they can work together to implement what they've learned.
+{: .callout}

 ### Impostor Syndrome

 [Impostor syndrome][wikipedia-impostor-syndrome] is the belief that one is not good enough for a job or position,